alexsaker/test-tekton/README.md

       args: ['-c', 'echo Hello World']
 ```

-You can register the task to the cluster using a kubsctl command.
+You can register the task to the cluster using a kubectl command.
 ```bash
 kubectl create -f task/hello.yaml tkn task start hello --dry-run > taskRun/hello.yaml